Linen Hall Library: Later history

 After 1980 a fight began to save the library.
-It was decided that it should begin to allow and encourage free public reference access and to concentrate particularly on Irish studies, politics and culture, both because it was already strong in these areas and so as not to compete with the expanded Central Reference Library.
+It was decided that it should begin to allow and encourage free public reference access and to concentrate particularly on Irish studies, politics and culture, both because it was already strong in these areas and so as not to compete with Belfast Central Library.
 The move was a success.
 The number of subscribers began to increase and the library increased its role as a cultural centre, both facilitating research and fostering close links with the wider community.

 It quickly became apparent that lack of space was holding back the library's revival.
 After spending ten years exploring various options, a decision was made to purchase a 999-year lease on the upper floors of some neighbouring property in 1996.
 This was followed by an extensive fundraising campaign to pay for the development of this new property.
 Construction began in 1999 and was completed in time for the opening on 16 September 2000.

 On 27 October 2016 Linen Hall Board President Anne Davies and Director Julie Andrews had the honor of welcoming President of Ireland, Michael D. Higgins for his first visit to the library.
 A poet himself, Higgins was particularly interested in resources pertaining to local poet Sir Samuel Ferguson.
 A choir consisting of students from Holy Cross Boys' Primary School and Campbell College performed for the guests of the notable event.